 The Governor of North Carolina has issued an order requiring masks be worn inside all public places.
 You must also wear a mask at outdoor public places where social distancing isn't possible.

 Restaurants are permitted to be open for dine in service.
-Based on guidance from state and local government, restaurants are operating at no more than 50 percent capacity.
-Individual restaurants may still be closed or operating with takeout or delivery service.
+Based on guidance from state and local government, restaurants are operating at no more than 75 percent capacity indoors, and many restaurants continue to offer outdoor dining, takeout or delivery service.
 It is recommended you contact businesses prior to your arrival to be sure they are open and to learn if there are any changes to their hours or services.

 Asheville is known as the "Paris of the South," in part because of its wealth of outdoor patio and bistro dining.
 The number of restaurants offering outside dining is increasing as establishments working with city of Asheville leaders to create "parklets" -- additional outdoor seating areas that safely utilize portions of the street and/or sidewalk in front of restaurants.
 For a list of restaurants that report having outdoor seating available for guests, GO HERE »